 The Bill seeks to resolve issues with the domestic dividend exemption and corporate migration rules to minimise the opportunity for untaxed income to be paid offshore through a dual resident company.
-Because of the potential risk of publicising the integrity issues before the amendments come into force, the proposed amendments would apply from the date of introduction of the Bill.
+Because of the potential risk of publicising the integrity issues before the amendments come into force, the proposed amendments would apply from 30 August 2022.